 There are a number of reasons startups ultimately fail to obtain funding.
 The following due diligence show stoppers are often overlooked by the entrepreneur.

 Investors Need A Security Clearance to Learn About Your Opportunity

-Investors typically avoid startups which demand an NDA be executed.
+Investors typically avoid startups that demand an NDA be executed.
 There are a number of reasons this occurs including the potential time and monetary costs to the investor and increased susceptibility to litigation.
-To learn more about the investors perspective related to NDAs please see the article entitled, “Why VCs and Angel Group may Torch your NDA and Your Company’s Candidacy for Startup Funding”.
+To learn more about the investors’ perspective related to NDAs please see the article entitled, “Why VCs and Angel Group may Torch your NDA and Your Company’s Candidacy for Startup Funding”.

 The Management Wall is Higher than the Great Wall

 Occasionally executive management desires to be the filter to all conversations with employees, other members of management, contractors, professional service providers or references.
 Should the investor feel an open two-way conversation with one or more of these stakeholders is not possible, it may alter their perceptions as to the investability of the opportunity.

 Seasoned investors will almost always require that the key participants be open to background checks.
 Entrepreneurs declining such a request may leave the investor with the perception they are hiding something.
 It should also be noted that we all make mistakes.
 If there is something that will be discovered in a background check that the entrepreneur believes may negatively reflect on their candidacy, they should inform the investor up-front.
 Investors are unlikely to find surprises at the back end of the process acceptable.

 Dirty Balance Sheet